Skip to main contentIntegration Learning Hub

 Action 5.1.1.

-Click on the Assistant name field and select the For each: Salesforce Contact/Contact > Full Name.
+Click on the Assistant name field (A).
+Delete the current mapping, and click on Insert a mapping button (B), and select the For each: Salesforce Contact/Contact > Full Name (C).

 data assist 1